yhygao/CBIM-Medical-Image-Segmentation/README.md

 We'll continously maintain this repo to add more SOTA models, and add more dataset support.

+Performance comparison results of the supported models and dataset

 Hope this repo can serves as a solid baseline for the future medical imaging model design.

 ### Citation